VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests

 Although \sys{} focuses on \vcr{s} from accountless clients, it can also supplement verification of \vcr{s} from account-holding clients.
 This can be useful, considering that passwords suffer from dictionary attacks and are often re-used on multiple servers.

-Furthermore, \sys{} can be used as a basis for scenarios that require client re-authentication.
-For example, in the context of purchase transactions, receipts are currently used to prove that a client bought something from a merchant (server) in order to accept returns or perform exchanges.
-With \sys{}, a client can supply a fresh \vcr{} public key during the purchase transaction and later generate a proof of ownership of the corresponding private key, which would confirm to the server that this is indeed the same customer.
-This design could allow clients to anonymously conduct merchandise returns or exchanges.
+\sys{} can also be used as a basis in scenarios that require client re-authentication.
+For example, in the context of monetary transactions, receipts are currently used to prove that a client bought something from a merchant (server) in order to accept returns or perform exchanges.
+With \sys{}, a client can supply a fresh \vcr{} public key during the purchase transaction and later generate a proof of ownership of the corresponding private key, which would anonymously confirm to the server that this is indeed the same customer.